linarvin/electionBallot/electionBallotReadMe.txt

 In this system, you as the user can input your Full name, 9 Digit ID Number, and the candidate of your choice.
 There would be a real-time time stamp when you start the ballot and end.
 This way we would know if the file is tampered with after decryption.

-This project uses both python code and a terminal to run.
+This project uses both python code and a terminal with openssl commands to run.
 Mac users can use their terminal to run all code.

 Included Files:
 electionBallot.py